UCL-ARC/cloudlabs/README.md

 # What this repository is NOT
 - The examples and use cases given here should work as is.
 However, you will still need some work to adapt it to your project.
 - Automatic deployment and testing of components not directly related to AWS (e.g. uploading your web app to an S3 bucket, setting environment variables etc) is NOT shown here.
 CI/CD (Continuous Integration/Con.
 Deployment) are subjects in their own right and beyond the scope of this repository.

+# Troubleshooting

+## Terraform on Mac
+When you run the terraform and you are getting an error that says something like ' "terraform" will damage your Mac" ' - install [Terraform](https://www.terraform.io) from the official web-site again.
+The reason for this error that a security certificate expired and the only way around is to download the terraform executable again (or update it with brew).